 Lionel Walter (Walter), 2nd Lord Rothschild (1868-1937)

-Lionel Walter, 2nd Lord Rothschild, was born on 8 February 1868.
+Lionel Walter, 2nd Lord Rothschild, (known as 'Walter') was born on 8 February 1868.
 As the elder son of Natty, the first Lord Rothschild, he was something of a disappointment to his father as his life was devoted to natural history and not banking.
 His dutiful, 15 years at New Court ended in 1908, and he was free to develop his collections and his museum, the finest privately owned institution of its kind in the world.

 Walter and natural history